Skip to content

 The Waco Mammoth Surprise

 Show photos from the Waco Mammoth National Monument.
-Workers digging there found bones from at least 16 mammoths together in one place, all from about 65,000 years ago.
+Workers digging there found bones from at least 24 mammoths, including a nursery herd that drowned about 65,000 to 72,000 years ago plus additional mammoths from later flood events at the same spot.
 Mammoths were giant Ice Age relatives of elephants.
-Show a size comparison: an adult mammoth was 10 feet tall at the shoulder.
+Show a size comparison: an adult Columbian mammoth was 12 to 14 feet tall at the shoulder.
 Then ask: "If mammoths lived in Waco, what kind of environment did Waco probably have at the time?"
 Cool, grassy, with rivers.
 Different from today.

 "Mammoths were related to elephants.
 They needed lots of grass to eat and access to water.
 What does the fact that they lived in Waco tell us about what Waco used to look like?"